Tickets

 Icons to toggle between list and smart grid view.

-Ticket panel view actions
+Ticket Panel view actions

 Enhance ticket management with the ability to modify ticket details, track SLA status, and effortlessly streamline communication.
 With the integrated panel view, experience efficient incident, request, and problem handling.